Life Assurance and Critical Illness

 Approximately 40% of adults do not have any life or critical illness assurance in place.

 One in four adults will suffer a critical illness before the age of 65 and one in three people are at risk of developing cancer.
 Approximately half of all deaths in the UK are caused by cancer or heart disease.
 (Source: Office of National Statistics)

-More than 1 in 3 people in the UK will develop cancer at some time in their lives.
-Every two minutes someone in the UK is diagnosed with cancer. (source: Cancer Research UK April & December 2014).
+1 in 2 people in the UK born after 1960 will be diagnosed with some form of cancer during their lifetime.
+Every two minutes someone in the UK is diagnosed with cancer. (source: Cancer Research UK March 2021).

 But of course it will never happen to you!

 Everyone should make a Will and a Lasting Power of Attorney.

 The chances are if you do not have one it is simply because you keep putting it off!
 You can resolve this right now…

 The Financial Conduct Authority does not regulate Wills and Lasting Power of Attorney.